sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-07/README.md

 # Chapter 7: Bytes Slice

-`bytes` represents a variable-length byte array, which can be sliced. like:
+`bytes` represents a variable-length byte array, which can be sliced.

 ```